oracle-livelabs/analytics-ai/atom-oac/expose-oda-vb/expose-oda-vb.md

     ![Enable Channel](images/oda-enable-channel.png)
     ![Channel ID](images/oda-channel-id.png)

-You are now ready to expose the channel in Visual Builder
+You are now ready to expose the channel in Visual Builder.

-## Task 2: Import Sample Application in Visual Builder
+## Task 3: Import Sample Application in Visual Builder

 0. In settings, add your ODA instance base url to your allowed origins